fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 The design philosophy for the "resumable state machines" feature is as follows:

+1. No new syntax is added to the F# language.

+2. The F# metadata format is unchanged.
+Like `nameof` and other F# features, resumable state machines are encoded within existing TypedTree constructs using a combination of known compiler intrinsics and TypedTree expresions.

-1. We treat this as a compiler feature.
+3. We treat this as a compiler feature.
 The actual feature is barely surfaced as a language feature, but is rather a set of idioms known to the F# compiler, together used to build efficient computation expression implementations.

-2. The feature is activated in compiled code.
+4. The feature is activated in compiled code.
 An alternative implementation of the primitives can be given for reflective execution, e.g. for interpretation of quotation code.

-3. The feature is not fully checked during type checking, but rather checks are made as code is emitted.
+5. The feature is not fully checked during type checking, but rather checks are made as code is emitted.
 This means mis-implemented resumable code may be detected late in the compilation process, potentially when compiling user code.
+(NOTE: we will review this)

-4. The feature is designed for use only by highly skilled F# developers to implement low-allocation computation expression builders.
+6. The feature is designed for use only by highly skilled F# developers to implement low-allocation computation expression builders.

-5. Semantically, there's nothing you can do with resumable state machines that you can't already do with existing workflows.
+7. Semantically, there's nothing you can do with resumable state machines that you can't already do with existing workflows.
 It is better to think of them as a performance feature, a compiler optimization partly implemented in workflow library code.

+Points 1-2 guide many of the decisions below.

 Tasks are implemented via the more general mechanism of resumable state machines.